photography-mismasphotography-mismasphotography-mismasphotography-mismas

 All rights reserved by Mismas photography.

-With some extra flights to Bangkok to join my photo team and my photography tutor, Mr. Gavin Gough, as well as finally getting an opportunity to meet the legendary Mr. William Albert Allard.
+Taking some extra flights to Bangkok to join my photo team and my photography tutor, Mr. Gavin Gough, as well as finally getting an opportunity to meet the legendary Mr. William Albert Allard.

 How could this happen?